prp-e/chinkara/README.md

 ## Changelogs

 - `2023-07-28` : Today _chinkara-7b-improved_ uploaded to Huggingface.
 This model is still trained on Guanaco dataset, but it has better and more coherent results.
+    - _safety_ is now an issue in this model.
+This model won't answer to questions regarding illegal stuff (for example, you can't ask this model for a forbidden recipe or something like that.)

 ## Inference Guide